 One of the simplest ways to build links is to sponsor an event.
 Conference sites list each and every sponsor.
 In addition, in most cases, they link back to their sponsors.

 This may not seem like a fun idea or creative link building strategy, but just think about this… you’ll be able to go to the conference. 😉

 If you work in the corporate world, you may get a bit tired of working in the office, so it will be nice for you to get a break by attending a conference.
 Plus, you’ll get a link out of it.

 When getting links from conference sites, keep in mind that they may be taken down in the future, which means you will have to continue to sponsor the event each year.
 The cost can quickly add up if you are a small company, but it’s fun to go to conferences.

-I love the non-profit world because it’s a great way for me to give back to the rest of the world.
+We love the non-profit world because it’s a great way for us to give back to the rest of the world.
 If you sponsor a non-profit, in many cases, you can get a link back.

 There are always people looking for images, especially high quality stock photography images.
-I myself don’t mind paying for images, but it can get expensive really fast.
+We don’t mind paying for images, but it can get expensive really fast.